-The Protocol-IP-63 engine has a scalable number of processing pipes and channels.
+The ICE-IP-63 engine has a scalable number of processing pipes and channels.
 It is available in different configurations, suitable for different applications to meet different gate count and throughput objectives.
 Available configurations scale from:

 File encryption, file system encryption and full disk encryption (FDE) are methods offered by the industry to allow users to protect their data stored on non-volatile storage devices, such as Solid State Disks (SSD).
 The main feature of FDE is to protect stored system and user date from unauthorized reading, writing, alteration, moving or rolling back.
 However, extended security features are key to securing FDE implementation.

 Control Plane Interface